UnstableDesign/Experimental-Textiles/content/docs/weeklies/x-diy-structure.md

 ---
-title: 9 - Make Layers
+title: 7 - Design a Two Faced Structure
-weight: 9
+weight: 7
+draft: true
 ---

 This weeks assignment is devoted to just spending time playing with multiple layer structures on the class floor looms